pine-vm/pine/implement/example-apps/elm-editor/readme.md

 To see Elm Editor in action, check out the public instance at https://elm-editor.com

+For background information and an overview of the project, see https://youtu.be/ayeIgeFfnL8

 ![running an app in Elm Editor](./../../../guide/image/2021-03-17-elm-editor-user-interface.png)

 ## Overview of Features